 Subsidiary legislation: Building and Construction Industry (Security of Payment) Regulations 2022

 This Building Services (Complaint Resolution and Administration) Act establishes the Building Commissioner as a statutory role and Building and Energy as a central place for the administration of building regulation and customer service.

 The Act deals with the process of dealing with complaints and resolving disputes, which may involve conciliation or referral to the State Administrative Tribunal, the provision of orders to remedy building work and the authorisation for audits, inspections and investigations.

 The supporting Building Services (Complaint Resolution and Administration) Regulations 2011 enable Building and Energy to deal with complaints made against building surveyors.

 When considering the Regulations, please refer to the Explanatory guide to the building surveying amendments.

 A building services levy is payable on permits and building approval certificates issued under the Building Act 2011.
 The levy is paid to local governments for the purposes of the funding the operations of Building and Energy to regulate the building services industry.
 The Building Services Levy Act 2011 makes it lawful to charge the building services levy as a tax.

 The Building Services (Registration) Act 2011 establishes a flexible framework for the registration of building service providers including builders, painters and building surveyors, in WA.

-The Construction Contracts Act 2004 provides a rapid adjudication process to resolve disputes that arise over payments when individuals and organisations enter into contracts for building and construction work.
+The Construction Contracts (Former Provisions) Act 2004 provides a rapid adjudication process to resolve disputes that arise over payments when individuals and organisations enter into contracts for building and construction work.
 The Act allows for the appointment of an adjudicator and establishes time limits on the adjudication process.